DigitalGlobe/gbdxtools/README.rst

    sudo apt-get install build-essential libssl-dev libffi-dev python-dev

+**Mac OSX Users**

+If you run into trouble with the installation of cryptography and see a message that <ffi.h> could not be found, you can run

+   xcode-select --install

+Then run "pip install gbdxtools" again.
+See stackoverflow for dicussion on what is going wrong and why this fixes it http://stackoverflow.com/questions/27328049/missing-usr-include-after-yosemite-and-xcode-install

 **conda**

 If your installation with pip keeps failing, try creating a conda environment and installing gbdxtools within this environment.